filecoin-project/lotus-docs/content/en/lotus/configure/defaults.md

   [Chainstore.Splitstore]
     # ColdStoreType specifies the type of the coldstore.
-    # It can be "universal" (default) or "discard" for discarding cold blocks.
+    # It can be "messages" (default) to store only messages, "universal" to store all chain state or "discard" for discarding cold blocks.
     #
     # type: string
     # env var: LOTUS_CHAINSTORE_SPLITSTORE_COLDSTORETYPE
-    #ColdStoreType = "universal"
+    #ColdStoreType = "messages"

     # HotStoreType specifies the type of the hotstore.
     # Only currently supported value is "badger".